databendlabs/databend/docs/doc/14-sql-commands/20-query-syntax/01-query-select.md

 +--------+
 ```

-For optimizing query performance with large result sets, you can enable the *lazy_topn_threshold* option.
+For optimizing query performance with large result sets, Databend has enabled the lazy_topn_threshold option by default with a default value of 1,000.
 This option is specifically designed for queries that involve an ORDER BY clause and a LIMIT clause.
-When enabled, the optimization is activated for queries where the specified LIMIT number is smaller than the threshold value you set.
+When the lazy_topn_threshold is enabled, the optimization is activated for queries where the specified LIMIT number is smaller than or equal to the threshold value you set.
+To disable the option, set it to 0.

 <details>
   <summary>How it works</summary>